jacebrowning/twerk/README.md

 # Configuration

 The `$TWITTER_USERNAME` and `$TWITTER_PASSWORD` environment variables can be set to avoid manually typing account credentials.

+Most commands accept a `--browser` option or you can set `$BROWSER` to avoid specifying this each time.

 The `$TWITTER_SEED_USERNAME` can be set to override the default starting account when searching for fake accounts.